 Environment Rating Scale (ERS) Information

-Early Childhood Environment Rating Scales, Revised Edition (ECERS-R)
+Early Childhood Environment Rating Scales, Third Edition (ECERS-3)

-Infant Toddler Environment Rating Scales, Revised Edition (ITERS-R)
+Infant Toddler Environment Rating Scales, Third Edition (ITERS-3)

 For Information about the CLASS tool please visit the Teachstone website.

 General information and scoring for all Environment Rating Scales are part of the required training Introduction to Nevada’s Silver State Stars QRIS for center administrators.
 For more information on the ERS, please visit the ERS Institute website: http://www.ersi.info/